Guest Notes For Drive On Podcast

 If you miss the scheduled recording time without rescheduling or letting me know you can't make it, I will only reschedule again with you at my discretion.
 Probably not, though.

-I do not pay guests to appear on the podcast.
+I do not pay guests to appear on the show.
 Don't ask.
 My response will be to cancel the interview if you do.
 The deal is that you get access to my audience to talk about your cause, brand, book, or whatever.
-I get the content we produce to help grow the podcast.
+I get the content we produce to help grow the show.
 Fair enough?

 The content we produce may be used for any purpose.
-It will get put out in audio and video formats on the podcast.
+It will get put out in audio and video formats.
 The text will also get put out in the form of a transcript.
 Video/audio/text segments may also be used in social media posts.
-These are just examples of how the content may be used and is not an all-inclusive list.
+These are only examples of how the content may be used and is not an all-inclusive list.

 Relax

 We're just having a conversation.
 There is nothing to get nervous about.
-Anything that gets worded awkwardly or comes out wrong can get edited reasonably easily.
 Don't worry.
 Relax, and enjoy telling your story!